react-dnd/react-dnd/packages/documentation/markdown/docs/05 Hooks-Based API/useDrop.md

 }
 ```

+### useDrop Parameters

+- **`spec`** Specification object, see below for details on how to construct this

+### Return Value

+useDrop returns an object of collected properties from the collect function.
+If this is not set, an empty object is returned.

 ### Specification Object Members

 - **`ref`**: Required.
 A ref object to use to attach to the draggable element.